-with mean reversion speeds $\lambda_W, \lambda_S >0$, diffusion coefficients $\sigma_W^{}, \sigma_S^{} > 0$, a constant $c_W^{} \geq 0$ and two independent standard Brownian motions $B^W, B^S$.
+with mean reversion speeds $\lambda_W, \lambda_S >0$, diffusion coefficients $\sigma_W^{}, \sigma_S^{} > 0$ and a constant $c_W^{} \geq 0$.
 Due to the different natures of wind speed and electricity price, we assume that $\lambda_W \neq \lambda_S$ to simplify our analysis.
-A positive constant $c_W^{}$ will lead to a negative correlation of the wind speed $W$ and the price process $S$, see below in Lemma \ref{Lemma: E of Y^S, Y^W} and Proposition \ref{prop bivariate dist}.
+A positive constant $c_W^{}$ leads to a negative correlation of the wind speed $W$ and the price process $S$, see Lemma \ref{Lemma: E of Y^S, Y^W} and Proposition \ref{prop bivariate dist} below.
 This is often observed in energy markets.

-The two SDEs above have analytical solutions that allow us to derive closed-form expressions for the joint distribution of the pair of random variables $W$ and $S$ as follows, with the proofs found in Appendix \ref{Paragraph_Solutions_Processes}:
+The two SDEs above have analytical solutions that allow us to derive the following closed-form expressions for the joint distribution of the pair of random variables $W$ and $S$ as follows, with the proofs provided in Section \refAppendix{Appendix:Section:Proofs}{E.1}.